fatihaBizermimne/Thesis_Management_system/README.md

 5. Deleting a thesis:
     Click the "Delete" button next to the thesis you wish to delete.

-7. Downloading a thesis
+6. Downloading a thesis
     Click the "Download" button next to the thesis you wish to download.

-7.Manage Users:
+8. Manage Users:
   Go to Manage Users → Add/delete users or assign admin roles.

 #For user

 1. Search Theses:
    Use filters (year, department, keywords) to find specific theses.

-2.  view a thesis:
+3.  view a thesis:
     Click the "view" button .
     The full PDF will open in a new browser tab

-3. Downloading a thesis
+5. Downloading a thesis
     Click the "Download" button next to the thesis you wish to download.

 ## Screenshots